furyhawk/124c41/docs/resume.md

 - Project management of CD/CI pipeline for UParcel using **AWS** techstack **CDK**.

 ![https://aisingapore.org/](assets/ai_singapore.jpg)
-### AI Singapore : 2022 - 2023
+### AI Singapore : 2022 - 2023 : *1 yrs*
 *Associate AI Engineer*

 - Scoping requirements for ***content generation*** of event planning for a government agency using ***Langchain*** with ***prompt engineering***.

 - Implement ***MLOps*** using ***Pytorch*** and ***Tensorflow*** framework.
 Easy configurable(***Hydra***) ML pipeline for tasks like `Image Classification` and `Object Detection` using **SOLID** engineering principles. [https://github.com/aisingapore/PeekingDuck](https://github.com/aisingapore/PeekingDuck)

-- Research and design industrial defect detection POC for American multinational company using OpenVINO.
+- Research and design industrial defect detection POC for American multinational company using **OpenVINO**.
 Deploying to Nvidia Jetson Xavier NX Developer kit.

-- Mentor batch 12 and 13 on Computer Vision.
+- Mentor batch 12 and 13 on **Computer Vision**.

 *AI Apprentice*